Select the account you'd like to open

 Efficient use of capital

 Leveraged trading means you only deposit a percentage of the full value of a trade in order to open a position.
 With mainstream cryptocurrency exchanges, you would need to deposit the full value of the contract.
-Remember that both profits and losses will be magnified, and you could lose more than the amount you deposit to open a position.
+Remember that both profits and losses will be magnified, and for retail clients you could lose up to the amount of your deposit.

 No exchange account or wallet